mnielsen/notes-on-writing/notes_on_writing.md

 What I really like about this title is that it actually makes us smarter, by succinctly summarizing a complex set of ideas.

-+ "The Language Mavens": I don't know if the coinage is original, but this is a beautiful term for a class of people that we all recognize at once.
+*"The Language Mavens"*: I don't know if the coinage is original, but this is a beautiful term for a class of people that we all recognize at once.
 It also conveys Pinker's point of view --- he has some time for these people, but he is also dismissive of some of their values